Get 5% of discount using the code

 How do you spend a day in Akihabara?

-Start your day by exploring Electric Town, then visit a maid café for a quirky culinary experience.
+There are plenty of things to see in Akihabara.
+You can start your day by exploring Electric Town and doing some window shopping, then visit a maid café for a quirky culinary experience.
 Continue your adventure by shopping in anime stores, gaming at arcades, and exploring historic landmarks in parks.

 Is Akihabara foreigner-friendly?